Attorneys for Joseph Wielzen make argument for new trial in court

 "The discovery issues obviously exacerbated those concerns, drastically.”

 Wielzen sat across the family of the woman he was convicted for raping and murdering.
-18-year-old Kelsey Burnette's body was found in a trashcan.
+Eighteen-year-old Kelsey Burnette's body was found in a trashcan.

 Attorneys argued a conflict of interest between District Attorney Steve Crump and Judge Wylie Richardson, who presided over the case, gave the prosecution an unfair advantage.